Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 // rest of the code follows

-Initialize the fsClient inside the main function:
+Initialise the `fsClient` inside the `main` function:

 public static void main(String[] args) throws Exception {